-Pack Christmas presents is one of the many things that I’m not so sure about.
-But I have to admit I’m never very satisfied with the impersonal gift packages made by the stores.
-So, one way or another, I have to manage to get by myself.
-Considering not being the only one in the world to have little manuality I thought it would be useful to share those few tips that have helped me to improve the creation of simple and easy gift packages.
-Because instill, even if they are actually torn and then thrown away in a few minutes, the eye always wants its part and then we try not to disappoint it. ;)
+Know how to wrap Christmas presents is one of the many things I’m definitely not good at.
+However, I must admit that I am never very satisfied with impersonal gift packages made by stores.
+So, one way or another, I have to be able to get by on my own.
+Considering that I am not the only one in the world with little manual skills, I thought it might be useful to share those few tips that have helped me improve in the creation of simple and easy gift packages.
+Because after all, even if they are actually ripped off and then thrown away in a few minutes, the eye always wants its part and so let’s try not to disappoint it.

-Before proceeding, it is necessary to organize yourself with everything you need on a flat and stable surface.
-Any type of gift wrapping paper folds easily.
-Getting on a bed or on the sofa is definitely risky for a precise and orderly realization.
-So let’s get some paper, scissors, scotch tape, ribbons, bows, tickets, of course, some wrapping gifts and proceed.
+Before proceeding it is necessary to organize yourself with everything you need on a flat and stable surface.
+Any type of wrapping paper folds easily.
+Getting on a bed or sofa is definitely risky for a precise and orderly realization.
+So let’s get paper, scissors, scotch tape, ribbons, bows, tickets, of course some gifts to wrap, and let’s proceed.

 1. Give a regular shape to the gift to pack

-When you have little manuality and poor precision, the easiest solution is to pack Christmas gifts in square or rectangular packages.
-When the gift has an irregular shape you can resort to the use of a box in which to insert it.
-Moreover, if colored or fancy choice can be reused by those who receive it as a container for the home.
-As an alternative for Christmas gifts with a particular shape, it is better to fall back on a nice bag to be embellished and then according to our tastes.
+When you have little dexterity and poor precision, the simplest solution is to pack Christmas gifts in square or rectangular packages.
+When the gift has an irregular shape, you can use a box to place it in.
+Furthermore, if chosen colored or patterned, it can be reused by those who receive it as a container for the home.
+Alternatively, for Christmas gifts with a too particular shape, it is better to fall on a nice bag to embellish then according to our tastes.

 2. No scotch yes biadhesive

-The normal scotch is undoubtedly the fastest and most convenient choice to use.
-But I learned that, if we really want to make a good impression with our gift packages, choose the double-sided tape guarantees that elegance and that extra touch.
-In fact it is the only one that remains totally invisible.
+Plain scotch tape is undoubtedly the fastest and most comfortable choice to use when we are going to wrap Christmas presents.
+But I learned that, if we really want to make a good impression with our gift packs, choosing the double-sided adhesive guarantees that elegance and that extra touch.
+In fact, it is the only one that remains totally invisible.

 4. Ribbon and bow

-Here too we resort to the classic and best known method.
-We pass the ribbon under the gift pack and cross the two flaps in the middle of the package.
-Holding one end of the stationary tape we run the other end perpendicularly under the package and below the intersection.
-Finally we make a nice tight knot and a bow with big buttonholes that we will cut in the middle.
-We pull the 4 strips of ribbon remaining from the bow with a pair of scissors and thus obtain the typical curl that decorates the gift packs.
-Obviously the variations of ribbons and bows are endless.
-You can use everything by giving free rein to the imagination.
+Here, too, we use the classic and best known method on how to wrap Christmas presents.
+We pass the ribbon under the gift box and cross the two flaps in the center of the package.
+Keeping one end of the belt still, let the other end pass perpendicularly under the package and under the intersection.
+Finally we make a nice tight knot and a bow with large buttonholes that we will cut in the center.
+We pull the 4 strips of ribbon left over from the bow with a scissor and thus obtain that typical curl that decorates gift packages.
+Of course, the variations of ribbons and bows are endless.
+You can use everything giving free rein to the imagination.

 5. Gift tags

-Last step, but not least, is to insert the ticket, or gift tag, with directions to who goes and by whom.
-Here too, there is only to be indulged according to your tastes but since we are under Christmas I thought to make a small gift just like I did with the paper planner blog.
-This year I personally created personalized gift cards for myself using the logo of my blog.
-I put them at your complete disposal in PDF to free download and then print on paper or cardboard of your choice.
-Just click on the links below.
+The last step in to pack Christmas gifts, but no less important than the others, is to insert the ticket, or gift tag, with directions to whom it goes and to whom.
+Here, too, you can just indulge yourself according to your tastes, but since it’s Christmas time I thought I’d give you a little gift exactly as I did with the paper blog planner.
+This year I personally created personalized gift cards for myself using the blog logo.
+I put them at your disposal in PDF to download for free and then print on paper or cards of your choice.
+To get them just click on the links below.

-I hope I have been of help, that my little thought for you like it and then I greet you with a selection of the 10 ideas to pack Christmas presents that I liked the most by going around the web.
-After all, when we want to amaze, inspirations are never enough. ;*
+I hope I have been helpful, that you like my little thought for you and here is a selection of the 10 ideas for to wrap Christmas presents that I liked most while browsing the web.
+After all, when we want to amaze, you can’t get enough inspiration.